Jamiujay23/alx-pre_course/0x01-git/README.md

- # I will work hard in becoming a full stack engineer
+ # I am working very hard to ensure i become a full stack engineer

- # With growth mindset i will achieve my goal
+ # With Grit i will surely get there